Skip to Main Content

 AI and Academic Use

-Introduction to AI in Coding
+Introduction to Generative AI in Coding

 Coding is one area in which AI assistance has been making great strides, and has been met with both enthusiasm and skepticism.
 From "vibe coders" to AI cynics, there is spectrum of opinions about using these tools in coding.
 While these tools can be used to help with review, automation, auto-completion, debugging, translation, documentation, vulnerability detection, and code generation, we recommend certain practices to ensure responsible AI-assisted programming.